Spawn (1997 film): Critical response

-On Rotten Tomatoes the film has a score of 17% based on reviews from 46 critics.
-The website's consensus states: "Spawn is an overbearing, over-violent film that adds little to the comic book adaptation genre."
-On Metacritic it has a score of 34 out of 100 based on reviews from 17 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes the film has an approval rating of 17% based on 47 reviews, with an average rating of 3.9/10.
+The website's critics consensus states: "Spawn is an overbearing, over-violent film that adds little to the comic book adaptation genre."
+On Metacritic it has a weighted average score of 34 out of 100 based on 17 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 One of the few positive reviews was from Roger Ebert of The Chicago Sun-Times, who awarded the film 3½ out of 4 stars.
 He wrote that the film's plot was "sappy" and little more than a set-up for some of the most innovative effects of the era, so much that Spawn verged on surrealistic art film.
-Ebert ended his review with "As a visual experience, Spawn is unforgettable."
+Ebert ended his review with, "As a visual experience, Spawn is unforgettable."
 Gene Siskel, his At the Movies co-host disagreed, and said the film lost him a mere two minutes after its introduction.
 Ebert praised the hellscape imagery and accused Siskel of being dismissive because of the genre, but having liked Batman, Siskel was unconvinced.
 David Kaplan of Newsweek called the film "the summer's most spectacular concoction of visual effects and color" but said that those unfamiliar with the comics might find the story difficult to follow.

 Mick LaSalle of the San Francisco Chronicle criticized the weak story, and called the film a visual assault, "is all about style, which will appeal to some viewers and overwhelm most others".
 Of the cast LaSalle says only John Leguizamo stands out, his "zaniness seems in tune with the action" and he is "lucky enough to have a flashy part".

 Rita Kempley of The Washington Post calls the film a "muddled revenge fantasy" and criticizes the "nonsensical screenplay" and complains about the "thicket of narrative, punctuated by repetitive action sequences."
 Todd McCarthy writing for Variety magazine criticized the film for its over-reliance on special effects.
 He called it "narratively knuckleheaded", and disliked the scatological humor, and found the action sequences numbingly repetitive with "no compensatory narrative or thematic balance".
 McCarthy expected the younger male target-audience would enjoy the film, but that as the film is "loaded with effects at the expense of character or narrative coherence" it would be a turn-off for other viewers.